2022/05/24

 From here, an outline of each standard and the system of ISO/IEC Guide 51 and international standards will be presented.

+ISO standards are international standards established in 1947 by the International Organization for Standardization (ISO), which is a reorganization of the ISA established in 1926.
+The ISO is a non-governmental international organization in which national standardization organizations participate.
+The participating standardization organization in Japan is the JISC, which establishes the JIS.
 The ISO is responsible for international standardization in all industrial fields (excluding telecommunications), starting with the electrical and electronic fields.
 ISO standard numbers begin with "ISO" followed by a number and the year of publication.

 IEC standards are international standards established by the International Electrotechnical Commission (IEC), which was founded in 1906.
 It has the longest history among the international standards introduced.
 Like the ISO, the IEC is a non-governmental international organization, and the JISC participates from Japan in the same way as with the ISO.
+The IEC is responsible for international standardization in the electrical and electronic fields (excluding telecommunications).
+IEC standard numbers start with "IEC" followed by numbering using the same rules as the ISO.

 The International Telecommunication Union (ITU) is an international organization that issues international standards for information and communications.
 The ITU is divided into several departments as follows.